Tech Titans Through the Enneagram: A Series on the Personality Types Shaping the Future

 The tech industry isn't shaped by ideas.
 It's shaped by the personality types of the people who have the power to execute them.

-Nineteen tech leaders.
-Seven Enneagram types.
+The major tech leaders, founders, and cautionary cases keep clustering around the same few Enneagram patterns.
 Every major decision—which AI gets built, which platform gets funded, which industry gets disrupted—is filtered through the psychological wiring of a small group of people whose personality patterns are surprisingly predictable.

 This series maps those patterns.
 Not as gossip.
 As intelligence.